What does a Fraud Analyst do?

 - Conduct thorough investigations of suspected fraud cases using various analytical tools and techniques.

-- Analyze financial transactions, documents, and data to identify patterns and anomalies indicative of fraudulent activity.
+- Analyze financial transactions, documents, and other relevant data to identify patterns and anomalies indicative of fraud.

 - Collaborate with internal and external stakeholders, including law enforcement agencies, to resolve fraud cases.

-- Prepare detailed reports and documentation of findings, including recommendations for corrective actions.
+- Prepare detailed reports and documentation on fraud investigations and findings.

 Qualifications

-- Bachelor's degree in Finance, Accounting, Business, or a related field.
+- Bachelor's degree in Finance, Accounting, Criminal Justice, or a related field.

 - Proficiency in using fraud detection software and tools.